skycoin/bbs/README.md

 ### As a snap

+***Warning: There is currently a bug with Skycoin BBS packaged as a snap where files aren't saving.***

 Skycoin BBS can be installed on some Linux distributions as a [snap package](https://snapcraft.io/).
 ```bash
 # Install.